 The SCCF is a simple way for you to make a difference and leave a lasting legacy in our community.

 Community foundations are one of the fastest growing areas of philanthropy.
 When charitable-minded people look for suitable ways to give, a community foundation can make a difference.

 In 2003, the SCCF passed a resolution to comply with the National Ethical & Operation Standards governing community foundations.
 In 2004, the State of Indiana was awarded reciprocal privileges with our national affiliate, the Council on Foundations in Washington DC.
 Finally, in 2007 SCCF was deemed compliant with the standards which include: Governance & Management, Fiscal Administration, Grantmaking, Resource Development, and Community & Public Relations.
-In 2012 the SCCF was reaffirmed and deemed to be in compliance with the National Ethical & Operational Standards.
+Years later, SCCF actively works to remain in compliance with the National Ethical & Operational Standards.
 We currently have on file all documents that support and prove our compliance.
 Our "approved" record book is on file at the office and at the Indiana Grantmakers Alliance office in Indianapolis.